Crisp3333/cnn-algorithm/README.md

 ```
 pip install numpy
 ```

-Keras library (if you have problems with TensorFlow)
+[Instructions to install TensorFlow](https://www.tensorflow.org/install/pip).
+Then install Keras library (if you do not have problems with TensorFlow) with the command below.
 ```
 pip install Keras
 ```